 The rotator cuff muscles help to provide stability for the shoulder joint, increasing strength that will help reduce shoulder pain.

-Shoulder Pain Exercise #3: Underhand Pull Aparts
+Resistance Band Shoulder Exercise #3: Underhand Pull Aparts

 This is an excellent exercise that can be done at home for extra upper back work.
 This simple exercise works on scapular retraction (pulling the shoulder blades together) and reinforces good upper back posture.

 Increasing strength in the upper scaps and other stabilizing back muscles can reduce shoulder pain significantly.